Spring in Québec City

-Le Chemin du Roy (Saint-Augustin-de-Desmaures): Tour available on demand, no fix schedule.
+Le Chemin du Roy (Saint-Augustin-de-Desmaures): Tour available on demand, no fixed schedule.
 Reservation necessary.
-Take-out available, but the meals need to be reheat.
-Maple taffy available every Sundays.
+Take-out available but the meals need to be reheated.
+Maple taffy available every Sunday.

 Discover the Countryside

 Montmorency Falls - Located between the river and the cliffs, the Montmorency Falls (83 m) dominates the landscape.
-It can be visited on foot, by cable car, or from the gourmet restaurant.
+It can be visited on foot, by cable car or admired from the gourmet restaurant.
 This park is a few minutes from Québec City ($).

-Canyon Ste-Anne - At 45 minutes driving distance from Quebec City, explore the imposing 74m high Sainte-Anne waterfall rumbling into its 1.2 billion years old notch.
-Go across the highest pedestrian bridge in Quebec, 55 meters high.
-Thrilling via ferratas and Giant zipline.
+Canyon Ste-Anne - At 45 minutes driving distance from Québec City, explore the imposing 74m high Sainte-Anne waterfall rumbling into its 1.2-billion-year-old notch.
+Go across the highest pedestrian bridge in Québec (55 meters high).
+Thrilling via ferratas and giant zipline.

-Orleans Island - From early summer to late fall, the Orleans Island offers a charming half-day trip with its small typical villages.
-Local craft and products, vineyards, cider houses, farms to visit or where to enjoy u-pick fruits (apples, strawberries, raspberries along the seasons).
+Orléans Island - From early summer to late fall, the Orléans Island offers a charming half-day trip with its small typical villages.
+Local crafts and products, vineyards, cider houses, farms to visit or where to enjoy picking your own fruits (apples, strawberries, raspberries according to the season).
 Specialties to look for: apple products, maple syrup, duck products, local wines and ice ciders.

 To organize your stay, make your bookings, request other suggestions or tailor-made itineraries feel free to ask our concierge team, we will be happy to introduce you to our wonderful city and its surroundings!